MicrosoftDocs/sdk-api/sdk-api-src/content/aclapi/nf-aclapi-getnamedsecurityinfow.md

 If the function succeeds, the return value is ERROR_SUCCESS.

-If the function fails, the return value is a nonzero error code defined in WinError.h.
+If the function succeeds, the return value is a nonzero error code defined in WinError.h (87).

 ## -remarks